4impact/madcow/documentation/_posts/2012-11-01-gettingStarted.md

 user@host:~/new-madcow-test-project$ ./runMadcow.sh --help
 usage: runMadcow [options]
 Options:
  -a,--all                Run all tests
+ -c,--conf <conf-file>   Name of the configuration file to use, defaults
+                         to madcow-config.xml
- -e,--env <env-name>    Environment to load from the madcow-config.xml -h,--help              Show usage information -t,--test <testname>   Comma seperated list of test names
+ -e,--env <env-name>     Environment to load from the madcow-config.xml -h,--help               Show usage information -m,--mappings           Generate the Mappings Reference files -t,--test <testname>    Comma seperated list of test names -v,--version            Show the current version of Madcow
 {% endhighlight %}